 - The affected person may die without first aid measures.

-In case of an emergency, knowing the basics of first aid may be the difference between life and death.
-Reacting quickly and effectively is your best chance of deescalating the situation until help arrives.
+In an emergency, knowing basic first aid can mean the difference between life and death.
+Acting quickly and effectively gives you the best chance to stabilize the situation until professional help arrives.

 Everybody should know some first aid basics in case an accident happens at work.
-Here are some of the main practices to follow:
+Here are some of the main practices to follow in what is discussed during the first aid toolbox talk:

 - Always know the location and contents of the nearest first aid kit.